BitCANN/bitcann-contracts/README.md

 - If no activity is detected, the domain becomes eligible for re-auction

-#### Why has ID+heartBeat NFT in the domain contract?
-why attach auctionID to the auth/heartbeat NFT? because if there comes a time when the domain is auctioned off again then the ownership 'NFT' still exists somewhere in the real world.
-This means even if the NFT exists.
-The structure of the ownership NFT is 'auctionID+nameHash'

-Since the Domain contract has the ID+heartbeat NFT and the ownership NFT has the auctionID + nameHash there are always used together whenever adding or removing records from the Domain contract.

-So if the new auction even happens, then the new owner of the domain can burn the previous IDheartbeat NFT so that the previous owner cannot come out of the blue resulting in two conflicting owners.
-The new owner shall be the real owner of the domain.

 #### An illegal registration auction has started for a domain that is owner by someone, will there be two owners?
 Anyone can provide the auth+heartbeat NFT form the domain Contract by using the `externalUse` function and prove that the auction is illegal and take away the funds from the auction.

 #### Can a bid be cancelled?
 No, If a bid it made, it's locked in.
 Whoever wins the registration auction of the domain can later put it for sale in a secondary market.

-#### What consists of the ownership NFT?
-It has information in two parts in the NFT commitment, 8 bytes is the registrationID and 32 bytes is the nameHash (Domain name hashed).
-The capability of the NFT is immutable.
-Whoever has the NFT has the capability to add or remove records, they can also renounce ownership.

 #### What happens if they renounce ownership?
 The owner must call the `renounceOwnership` function of their respective Domain contract.